MohamedWZS/Communication-Modulator-plotter/README.md

 This is a signal Modulation Plotter Script using python.

+you are provided with 2 demo files for plotting showing how to plot a simple graph with slight touches to change the styles.

 a time and frequency domain plot is implemented for each of the following Modulation Techniques: <br/>
 [1] DSB-LC <br/>
 [2] DSB-SC <br/>